gilch/hissp/docs/style_guide.rst

 Python does not enforce this,
 but it's a very strong convention.

-See PEP 8 for full details.
+For internal Lissp code,
+Python conventions are fine,
+but the munger opens up more characters.

-``*FOO-BAR*`` is a perfectly valid Lissp identifier, but it munges to ``xSTAR_FOOxH_BARxSTAR_``, which is awkward to use from the Python side.
+Something like ``*FOO-BAR*`` is a perfectly valid Lissp identifier, but it munges to ``xSTAR_FOOxH_BARxSTAR_``, which is awkward to use from the Python side.

 Even in private areas,
-let the munger do the work for you.
+let the munger do the munging for you.
 Avoid writing anything in the x-quoted style yourself.
 This can confuse the demunger and cause collisions with gensyms.